Kapakls/Discogs-Marketplace-API/README.md

 The API searches the Discogs Marketplace for listings matching the provided artist and album, then filters the results based on the calculated similarity score.

-A response contains the requested album, threshold, number of matching listings, and the matching Marketplace listings:
+A response contains the requested album, threshold, number of matching listings, and an list of matching Marketplace listings:

 ```json
 {